alogoc/fluentd-elasticsearch/README.md

 # fluentd-elasticsearch
-Flutend - Fluentd-UI  &amp; Elasticsearch for Kubernetes
+Flutend &amp;  Fluentd-ui  &amp; for elasticsearch on Kubernetes

+Multiple gem plugins have been added to image, please check Gemfile for further details